How Kaptrix Works

 Does not predict financial performance

-Does not replace full technical or legal diligence
+Does not replace full legal or technical review

-Compresses the fragmented parts of AI-specific evaluation into a structured layer the rest of diligence can build on.
+Turns scattered information into a structured layer the rest of the review can build on.

 Does not operate as a black-box autonomous evaluator